Educational Leadership Pathway

 Academic Advising

 At UM-Flint, we are proud to have many dedicated advisors who are the experts students can rely upon to help guide their educational journey.
-For academic advising, please reach out to your program/department of interest as listed here.
+For academic advising, please reach out to your program/department of interest as listed on the Graduate Contact Us page.